Margaret Elizabeth Kruk: Career

+In 2025, Kruk left Harvard and joined Washington University School of Medicine as Distinguished Professor of Health Systems and Medicine and director of the University Wide QuEST Center.

 Research

 Kruk has contributed to the field of public health by developing novel measures of health system quality and assessing how these systems' performance influences population demand for healthcare, health outcomes, and trust, using measures, implementation science and econometric methods to design and evaluate large-scale health system reforms.

 In a highly cited study reporting the findings of the Lancet Global Health Commission on High Quality Health Systems, Kruk underscored the critical need for high-quality health systems in low- and middle-income countries (LMICs) to meet evolving health needs, proposing assessment criteria and systemic reforms.
 Her research also found that universal health coverage in low- and middle-income countries could prevent 8.6 million deaths annually if it includes high-quality care to address both non-utilization and poor-quality health services.
 Building on this research, she, along with Todd Lewis and colleagues, developed a survey to assess health system performance from the viewpoint of the population applicable to countries at all income levels.
 Results from this People's Voice Survey showed that fewer than 50% of people across 16 countries feel secure in their health systems.

 In 2015, Kruk and collaborators proposed the first formal framework for resilient health systems.
 This drew from lessons from the Ebola epidemic, emphasizing the importance of effective response, maintenance of core functions, and post-crisis reorganization.
 Additionally, alongside Lynn P. Freedman, she proposed a framework for evaluating health system performance in developing countries, reviewing indicators across effectiveness, equity, and efficiency to assist policymakers in assessing the impact of various policies and expenditures.